inkytonik/kiama/README.txt

 formalisms, so credit goes to the original developers of those formalisms.
 See the code for details of the sources of ideas that come from elsewhere.

-Some parts of this library are based on code in the Scala Library, most notably the parsing library.
-See http://www.scala-lang.org/node/216.

 Many of the library rewriting strategies are based on the Stratego library.
 See http://releases.strategoxt.org/docs/api/libstratego-lib/stable/docs/.